 As it is often practically necessary for franchisors to share some of their trade secrets with third parties to enable them to operate an effective international supply chain to their franchisees, it is critical to ensure those arrangements adequately protect trade secrets.

-The obvious starting point is through the use of suitable confidentiality or NDAs, but it is clear that a one-size-fits-all approach will not be a safe solution.
+The obvious starting point is through the use of suitable confidentiality agreements or NDAs, but it is clear that a one-size-fits-all approach will not be a safe solution.
 Practical steps to take in preparing appropriate documents include:

 - properly investigating the requirements of the arrangement – ascertaining with precision what trade secrets will need to be disclosed, and to whom; and